-- 5.5 Up until the 30th September 2018 the cost of the initial licence fee will continue to depend on the number of people that the HMO can accommodate.
-From the 1st October 2018 this will be revised and it will depend upon the number of bedrooms within the HMO (£150 per bedroom). - 5.6 The license fee is for a 5 year period.
-The license fee is non-refundable should the applicant sell the property during that time. - 5.7 Up until 30 September 2018 the following fee will be payable.
-After that date the fee will be based upon the number of bedrooms in the property only.
+- 5.5 The cost of the licence will depend upon the number of bedrooms within the HMO. - 5.6 The license fee is for a 5 year period.
+The license fee is non-refundable should the applicant sell the property during that time.